Substance Use Disorders and Mental Illness

 Substance use disorders (SUDs), like other chronic diseases, are treatable.
-The highly trained SUD treatment providers her at Recovery & Wellness Professional Services can determine the best treatment path for individuals to take and can enlist the assistance of our best associate’s for Psychiatric help in the treatment process.
+The highly trained SUD treatment providers at Recovery & Wellness Professional Services can determine the best treatment path for individuals to take and can enlist the assistance of our best associates for psychiatric help in the treatment process.

-An SUD is a medical condition with significant behavioral effects.
-These behaviors usually cause havoc in a persons life.
-While individual experiences vary, persons with an SUD often have:
+A SUD is a medical condition with significant behavioral effects.
+These behaviors usually cause havoc in a person’s life.
+While individual experiences vary, persons with a SUD often have:

-The goal of treatment here with Recovery & Wellness Professional Services, is that Lawrence Farber L.C.S.W., and Eric Belsterling M.A., L.P.C., L.A.S.C.S., will help individuals break the cycle of addiction and dependence so that they may learn better ways of dealing with challenges in their lives.
-Recovery is a lifelong process, with treatment being one of the first steps.
+The goal of treatment at Recovery & Wellness Professional Services is for Lawrence Farber L.C.S.W. to help individuals break the cycle of addiction and dependence so they may learn better ways of dealing with challenges in their lives.
+Recovery is a lifelong process with treatment being one of the first steps.
 Recovery entails making lifestyle changes to regain control of one’s life and accepting responsibility for one’s own behavior.

 What is Mental Illness?